blengerich/GenAMap/README.md

 ```

 where $DATA_FOLDER is the folder where your dataset is and
 $CONFIG_FOLDER is the folder where your authorization file that contains administrator email and password is.
-And they must be in the format of absolute path.
-Note that these two paths are preferred to be absolute paths.
+These should be absolute, not relative paths.

 Further, we have to note that if you want to use your own data, please follow the GenAMap/Documentation/Development/README.md.